sapegin/slides/cdd.md

 1. Change the code
 2. Refresh the app in the browser
-3. Click-click-click to reproduce the desired state
+3. Click-click-click to reproduce a desired state
 4. Go to step 1

 --